ocf/nix/README.md

 ## TODO

- - different way of doing admin for IRC. tls certs on yubikey, LDAP, etc..
+ - maybe different way of doing admin for IRC. tls certs on yubikey, LDAP, etc..
+ - use agenix rekey generators in place of manually generating irc pass hash with ergo